lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 - Notifying the accepted candidate could cause issues, unsure if this can be accomplished through Ethereum.

 ##### Dependencies:
 - Relies on the apply and job posting functionalities.
+(Requirements 3.3 & 3.4)

-### 3.5 Trading Work Instead of Currency:
+### 3.6 Trading Work Instead of Currency:

 ##### Description:
-- Employers who have chosen the work trade option when creating their job will be able to browse other trade-friendly employers in a similar way that they browse users, contact each other in the same way, and complete a trade contract instead of a normal transaction contract.
+- Employers who are open to trading work will be able to browse other employers open to trading work in a similar way that they browse freelance users, contact each other in the same way, and complete a trade contract instead of a normal transaction contract.

 ##### Criticality:
 - Not part of the basic functionality of the service but will be a nice addition on top of the basic functionality.